 At the turn of the 20th century, Charles Clark Waters raised and bred standard-bred horses on the property.
 This included a record setting trotter, Kinster.
 In the 1910s, the family transitioned their business from horses to automobiles, but unfortunately fell victim to the Depression.
 Much of the property was sold to pay debts.
 Portions of the farm acreage then passed to several owners until the remaining 3.9 acre property we know of today was deeded to the Maryland-National Capital Park and Planning Commission.

 The Waters House, ironically, was experiencing water damage and rot from roof problems and downspouts dumping water on the ground leading to regular flooding of the basement.
 Encore Sustainable Architects was engaged to review and repair the historic slate roof and structural problems.
 Encore conducted a drone survey with specialist Terry Kilby of roof damage to examine and produce 3D imaging of slate shingles, chimney flashing, and roof line transitions between additions.
 These images were used to create orthomosaics, or geometrically correct aerial images composed of many individual still images that are stitched together.
 Encore then created illustrations of individual roof sections to identify the exact location of repairs and replacements.
 In addition, Encore also designed and planned a new system to divert storm water away from the structure via a system of underground pipes.
 Engineers at MCC 1200 have designed the structural repairs.

-In 2022, Encore will be working with County to conduct a sustainability assessment on the property.
+In 2022, Encore began working with the county to conduct a sustainability assessment on the property.
 Slate roof repairs are now in progress and are scheduled to be completed in early 2023.